How Your Donation Makes a Difference

 About The Charity

-Established in 1957, Cerebral Palsy Alliance Singapore (CPAS) was first known as The Spastic Children's Association of Singapore.
+Established in 1957, Cerebral Palsy Alliance Singapore (CPAS) was formerly known as The Spastic Children's Association of Singapore (SCAS).

 Empowering persons with cerebral palsy or multiple disabilities to realise their full potential and lead fulfilled, dignified lives.